 1.1.
 Define the main points of the audit

 1.2.
-Creating a schedule
+Create a schedule

 2. Preparatory phase

 2.1.
-Preparation of an audit guide
+Prepare an audit guide

 2.2.
-Check quality management documentation
+Check the quality management documentation

-2.3. assemble audit team
+2.3.
+Assemble an audit team

 3.1.
-Observation of individual processes
+Observe individual processes

 3.2.
-Talks and interviews of selected employees
+Schedule interviews with selected pool of employees

 3.3.
-The review of quality management documentation
+Review quality management documentation

 3.4.
 Note and discuss deviations from the desired target state

 3.5.
-To jointly derive first improvement measures
+Jointly derive first improvement measures

 4.1.
 Prepare a meaningful audit report

 4.2.
-Create detailed action plan
+Create a detailed action plan

 By using a digital checklist, you can easily conduct internal and external audits via tablet or smartphone – online or offline.
 With the desktop version, you can generate suitable checklists or digitize your existing paper lists.
 The tool guides you step by step through your audits and enables you to achieve excellent quality management.